Standard Language Ideology in AI-Generated Language: Recommendations: Moving towards emancipatory outcomes

 Issues surrounding appropriate responses to minoritized varieties, and when/if responding in the variety is appropriate, stem in part from the fact that these models are developed by organizations that are not composed of members of these speech communities.
 Instead, the development of language models by speaker communities, for speaker communities, helps to avoid this top-down imposition of linguistic norms (see, for example, \citep{mahelona2023openai, nekoto-etal-2020-participatory}, and the broader discussion of indigenous data sovereignty by \citep{kukutai2016indigenous}).
-However, given the dominance of a small set of LLMs, such as ChatGPT, there is also an onus for developers of these widely used models to improve model quality for speakers of different language varieties.
-Despite the difficulty of implementing participatory practices in model design, setting ``ambitious, yet reasonable goals'' that help to move from one of the ``extreme poles of transactional consulting and transformative empowerment'' to the other \cite{delgado2023} could help to improve power dynamics involving speakers of minoritized varieties.
-This includes innovating around participatory processes that truly center the agency of minoritized people in the design, development, and ownership necessary to move towards more emancipatory digital futures.
+Importantly, community-led dataset and model development directly challenges the logics of appropriation and erasure that underpin standard language ideology, shifting epistemic authority back to language speakers themselves.

-In answering these open questions and advancing opportunities, it is important to consider what language data these models are learning from, how they can better learn from minoritized language varieties in non-extractive ways, and how marginalized communities can be enabled as central actors in the development and ownership of generative AI tools.
+There are various examples of communities whereby speakers of minoritized language varieties are collecting data and developing language models.
+One example is Masakhane \cite{orife2020masakhane}, a grassroots community focused on NLP research ``in African languages, for Africans, by Africans.''
+With over one thousand participants in their community across 30 African countries, they have developed translation results for approximately 40 African languages and supported open-source datasets and subsequent machine translation models to address under-representation of African languages in technology.
+Another example is AI4Bharat \cite{kunchukuttan2020ai4bharat}, a research lab at IIT Madras that "is dedicated to advancing AI technology for Indian languages through open-source contributions."
+The organization seeks to build language models and datasets for various Indian languages across India's diverse linguistic landscape.